anyLogistix

 • DC Moscow in the European part of Russia

 The Result Options table is opened by default over the map.
-It shows the result of the experiment with all the possible combinations filtered per Profit (NetOpt) statistics column.
+It shows the result of the experiment with all the possible combinations sorted per Profit (NetOpt) statistics column.
 The top record of the table is the best one.

 The data on other details is shown in the corresponding tables: